-Carl Christensen founded Christensen Law Office PLLC.
+Carl E. Christensen founded Christensen Law Office PLLC.
 Before that he clerked for the Honorable Kenneth Sandvik in the Sixth Judicial District, Lake and Cook Counties and had a short stint as a prosecutor in greater Minnesota.

 Carl’s scholarship includes multiple presentations and publications on foreclosure, collection, and consumer law.
 As a student, Carl also contributed to various textbooks on intellectual property and domain name law.
 He acquired his extensive knowledge of intellectual property and domain name law while a student law clerk at the National Arbitration Forum, a ICANN-designated domain name dispute resolution provider.
 While in law school, Carl’s trademark and property research enabled him to study land reform law in South Africa, a country he first visited under the auspices of the U.S. Peace Corps as a member of the first volunteers in post-apartheid South Africa.
 Carl has worked as an adjunct professor of law at William Mitchell College of Law, his alma mater, teaching the Intellectual Property Foundations course.